 In addition, you will not have worry about a photographer coming to your house.
 You won’t have to worry about anything like, What areas will they be in?
 Are those rooms tidy enough for photos?
 What does our bedspread looks like, will it be cute in pictures?
 How many laundry baskets are too many to be sitting out?
 Oh my gosh…look at all those dishes in the sink!
 Is there enough light in the nursery for pictures?
 What if the dog barks and wake up the baby?
 How am I going to get my house to 85 degrees without feeling like I’m suffocating?
 It sounds exhausting already…doesn’t it?
 Let us worry about all of the details…you just relax.

 Do you offer digital files?

 Yes.
 Each of our Packages contain some or all of the digital images.
+You can also purchase digital files a la carte if you prefer.
 However, we are lovers of printed artwork.
 We work with the best labs from around the world to provide you with the highest quality art.